 Flatbreads, such as pizza crust and focaccia, need to be able to hold together on your grill.
 You can place them right on the grate as long as the grate provides enough support.
 If you have a wide slotted grate, make the breads thicker, or use an appropriate rack on top of the grill.
 You also want to oil the grates before adding the flatbread dough.

 For pizza, place the crust on the grill to allow it to get a little stiff, then top with pizza sauce, cheese, and other toppings, and put it back on the grill until the cheese is melted.

-- You may want to use a pizza stone, but before you put any cookware on your grill you must make sure it is safe to use.
-Some things do not stand up well to the heat and flame of a grill.
-Check with the manufacturer to see if there are temperature restrictions.
+If you find the bottom of your bread is getting too dark too quickly, you may want to use a pizza stone.
+But before you put any cookware on your grill you must make sure it is safe to use as some stones do not stand up well to the heat and flame of a grill.
 It may be wise not to use anything that says it shouldn't be used for broiling.

-- A baker's peel can be very helpful getting bread on and off the grill.
-These are those wide board tools you see in bakeries.
+A baker's peel—wide board tools you see in bakeries—can be very helpful getting bread on and off the grill.
 Super Peel is a tool that is well worth the money.
 It has a conveyor belt that really makes it easy to get bread onto the grill, especially pizzas.

-- Many grill makers tout the versatility of their products.
+Many grills today come with a variety of accessories, making the grill quite versatile.
 Check with your grill manufacturer's website to see if they have specific accessories to help you bake bread on your grill.